 Emails and texts

 Please know that when you email me or text me that this information is not completely secure.
-I have pass-codes on my devices however emails and texts are also recorded on 3rd party servers.
-Please try not to include personal information in these electronic communications for this reason.
-If you do share with me personal information over email or text, I will include references to it in your record.
+I have pass-codes on my devices and I do use Hushmail which offers encryption options for secure email communication.
+Texts are recorded on 3rd party servers therefore please do not to include personal content in them for this reason.
+If you do share with me personal information over text, I will include references to it in your record.

 Telephone and video sessions

 During phone sessions, the phone is broadcasting a signal that could potentially be picked up by another phone or listening device nearby and is therefore not considered entirely secure.
 Voicemails are stored by phone companies and are therefore also not considered secure.
-If we are doing video sessions, I use Skype.
-Skype calls are encrypted in transit (made secure) but are stored on the Skype servers in the U.S.
+If we are doing video sessions, I use Zoom which has recently increased its security features.